Burnaby Steelers

 The Burnaby Steelers are a Junior ice hockey team based in Burnaby, British Columbia.
-They are members of the Tom Shaw Conference of the Pacific Junior Hockey League (PJHL).
+They are set to compete in the Mainland Division in the British Columbia Hockey Conference (BCHC) beginning in the 2026–27 season after playing in the Pacific Junior Hockey League (PJHL).
 The Steelers play their home games at Burnaby Winter Club.
 Mike Moscone is the team's President.
 Aldo Bruno is the team's Vice-President and General Manager.
 Enio Sacilotto is the team's Head Coach, with Dave Wilkie and Drazen Bezic serving as Assistant Coaches.

 The Steelers joined the league in 1967 as an original WCJHL team.
 In its PJHL history, the team has won the Cyclone Taylor Cup twice, in 1994 and 2008.
 The Steelers have won the PJHL Championship twice, in 1994 and 2008.